dominique-shore/Fluvial-Geomorphology/Assignments/module-05_hydraulics.md

     4. Use Table 5.1 to identify surface flow-types you see present
 4. Estimate the discharge in the channel (what is average depth?
 What is average velocity (use orange peel method)?
 What is flow width?
 Q=VA)
 5. Draw a rough cross section (use approximate scale, no –need to wade in channel)
-6. Find at least one example of a hydraulic jump
-   1. Record video and identify
+6. Find at least one example of a hydraulic jump.
+Record video and identify :
    2. The upstream subcritical flow
    3. The transition to supercritical flow
    4. The hydraulic jump itself